dell/omnia/docs/source/OmniaInstallGuide/RHEL/InstallAITools/vLLM/vllmMI300.rst

 .. note:: This whole execution will take approximately 3-4 hours.

-* MI300 support is enabled with vllm version 0.3.2
+* MI300 support is enabled with vLLM version 0.3.2
 * The ``vllm_build.yml`` file is located inside ``omnia/utils/vllm_build``.

 Follow the below steps to setup the vLLM: